Beginners Guide: What is Retail Fulfillment? Definition, Types, Challenges, and Strategies for Fulfilling Retail Orders in 2023

 - Increase in prices: In the case of a small business where the seller has to fulfill every order themselves, prices can definitely add up.
 For big businesses, it can be expensive if they have to deliver products to different places.

 - Need for dedicated resources: Sellers have to put in all their effort to provide suitable order fulfillment.
 They need to invest in dedicated resources in order to provide a good retail experience to their customers.

 - Increase in time consumption: Good retail fulfillment takes time.
 A delivery initiated from South India that has to be delivered to North India could take at least 3 days if you are not an expert, which would seem like ages in todays world of same-day and next-day delivery.

-- Limited growth potential: If you are taking care of such an important aspect of your business such as retail fulfillment, you may end up neglecting other tasks such as product development and marketing.
+- Limited growth potential: If you are taking care of an essential aspect of your business such as retail fulfillment, you may end up neglecting other tasks such as product development and marketing.

 Dropshipping Model is where a seller does not stock inventory in their own warehouses.
 They get orders from their website and other selling platforms and dispatches them from an OEM warehouse or a fulfillment center.
 The seller functions as an aggregator.

 Here are the pros and cons of dropshipping model:

 - Requires less space: A physical seller’s storage space is required to showcase their shop and to store their products.
 An online seller can showcase their products on online selling platforms or their dropshipping website, negating the need to have a huge store.

 - Removes the need to manage inventory: With no storage needed for products, a seller does not need to manage inventory.
 Sellers also do not need to hire resources for such work.